somemothersson/smalito-blog/content/blog/geocode/index.md

 ---

 ##   Here's a hacky way to get geocodes for places
 If you're working with multiple locations in Google Maps, you need to use geocodeing aka geocoordinates aka lattitude and longitude.
-Now don't get all bad lattitude on me, I've got something for you if what you thought was gonna be simple has now turned into a longitude and drawn out process.
+Now don't get all bad lattitude on me ;), I've got a quick way to batch geocode "places" for you!

-You can fight through Google's vast documentation, which when you do figure out; will net you more data than you need for a simple project; or waste your time on [latlong.net]( https://www.latlong.net/) to prepopulate the coordinates one by one.
+If you've been searching google and stackoverflow you may quickly become overwhelmed.
+You can fight through Google's vast documentation, which when you do figure out; will net you more data than you need for a simple project.
+Or, waste your time on [latlong.net]( https://www.latlong.net/) to retrieve the coordinates one by one.

 My plan was to get the geocoordinates formatted into a JSON objected designed for my specific purpose.
-I would then populate this to my mongo database, where I would use it to interface with requests from census data on a remote server that together would allow me to have data formated for heatmap generation via google's API.
+I would then populate this to my mongo database, where I would use it to interface with requests from a census data API.
+Together, this would allow me to have data formated for heatmap generation via google's API.

 ### You're gonna need:
 * A Mapquest API Key [Mapquest Developer](https://developer.mapquest.com)